New York Court Records

 Step 4.
 Pay Fees to Obtain Copies

 Most criminal records fall under the umbrella of public records.
-But even though the actual records are free, New York’s judiciary law (Section 255) permits clerks to charge a fee for the services provided while searching, copying, or certifying records.
+However, even though the actual records are free, New York’s judiciary law (Section 255) permits clerks to charge a fee for the services provided while searching, copying, or certifying records.
 Members of the public will be expected to pay the appropriate fee before records are released.
-The total fee varies depending on the type of request and court.
+The total cost varies depending on the type of request and court.
 Some courts charge a fixed fee for copying and certifying records, while others charge separate fees for either service.

 Are Transcripts of New York Criminal Court Proceedings available to the public?

-To obtain the transcript of court minutes, interested parties must have specific information such as:
+To obtain the transcript of court minutes, interested parties must have specific information, such as:

-• The date of the proceeding
+- The date of the proceeding

-• The court reporter’s name
+- The court reporter’s name

-• The indictment number and/or the defendant’s name
+- The indictment number and/or the defendant’s name

 The name of the court reporter for each court case can be found on the court file, which is located in the Central Clerk’s Office at: